 The tax system is intended to be a “pay-as-you-go” system, and the only way to prepay taxes is through withholding and estimated taxes.
 Generally, payroll comes to mind when we think about withholding, but withholding is also available through a variety of other means, including pension income and Social Security payments.
 However, there are a multitude of income sources that generally do not have withholding, such as self-employment income, interest, dividends, rents, gains from stock sales, alimony etc. Estimated tax payments provide a means of prepaying one’s taxes on these kinds of income.

 Deadline for Filing Your Return

 Generally, individual tax returns are due on the 15th day of the fourth month after the close of your tax year.
 Since virtually all individual taxpayers file on a calendar year, the due date for most individual taxpayers is April 15.
 That is the due date for both filing your return and paying any balance-due taxes.
-If the April 15 due date falls on a Saturday, Sunday or legal holiday, the due date is delayed until the next business day.
+If the April 15 due date falls on a Saturday, Sunday or federal legal holiday, the due date is delayed until the next business day.
 Most states have the same due date, although some give additional time.